DHILIP1808/Plant_Disease_Prediction_Model/README.md

-# 🌿 Plant Disease Classification using Vision Transformer (ViT)
+# 🌿 Plant Disease Classification using EfficientNetB2

-This project leverages the power of Vision Transformers (ViT) for accurate classification of plant leaf diseases.
+This project leverages the power of EfficientNetB2 for accurate classification of plant leaf diseases.
 The goal is to help farmers and researchers identify diseases early using AI-based computer vision techniques.

 ## 📁 Project Structure